 Ensure that the cactus is not directly next to a source of indoor heating.
 The cacti can tolerate the heat but if the pot gets too hot then this can dry out the soil particularly quickly and result in drought stress.

 Cactus Turning Brown Due to Corking

-If your cactus has a section that is brown, dry, somewhat deformed with a rough texture on the surface then this known as corking which can be an indication of physical trauma, a sudden drop in temperature or underwatering in Summer.
+If your cactus has a section that is brown, dry, somewhat deformed with a rough texture on the surface then this is known as corking which can be an indication of physical trauma, a sudden drop in temperature, or underwatering in Summer.

 Corking can also be a natural process as the cactus matures.

-Fortunately the corking does not mean the cactus is dying although their may need to be some adjustments made to the cultivation to ensure the cacti is healthy and not stressed.
+Fortunately, the corking does not mean the cactus is dying although there may need to be some adjustments made to the cultivation to ensure the cacti is healthy and not stressed.

-Cacti are native to warm climates (but have tolerate cold nights) and prefer normal household room temperatures in the Summer but cacti do not tolerate chilling below 40°F in Winter.
+Cacti are native to warm climates (but can tolerate cold nights) and prefer normal household room temperatures in the Summer but cacti do not tolerate chilling below 40°F in Winter.

 Desert cacti thrive at room temperature, so this is not necessarily a big problem for most of the year, but it can be if the cactus is on a draughty window sill in Winter.

 During Winter, the temperature can be high during the day and into the evening because of indoor heating, but there can be a significant and sudden drop at night, so ensure that cactus is kept in a room that stays above at least 40 (4°C), but ideally warmer.

 The specifics of the temperature range are less important as cacti can endure w wide range of temperatures, but it is important to avoid a sudden temperature drop.